Judy James

 Camp Director and Vocal Instructor

-The lure of the West and her love for the Western Genre was still there.
-She began singing again and has performed from Branson, MO to Elko, Nevada – from Donna TX to Great Falls, MT.
-She has been nominated several times for Female Vocalist of the Year and received the 2021 Academy of Western Artists Female Western Singer of the Year.
+The lure of the West and her love for the Western genre was still there.
+She began singing again and has performed from Branson, Missouri to Elko, Nevada – from Donna, Texas to Great Falls, Montana.
+She has been nominated several times for Female Vocalist of the Year and received the 2021 Academy of Western Artists “Female Western Singer of the Year” and has recorded seven albums.

-Additionally, she has written two books.
+Additionally, she has written two books:

-• Western Wisdom – An Educator’s Guide for Teachers
+- Western Wisdom – An Educator’s Guide for Teachers

-In 1997, Judy began hosting Cowboy Jubilee with Judy James each Saturday morning, for which she is a four-time recipient of DJ of the Year for the International Western Music Association.
-This show airs on Western Heritage Radio and is heard on TuneIn radio, live365.com, and https://judyjames.com.
-In 2019, she began a gospel show which airs on Sunday mornings on the same stations!
+In 1997, Judy began hosting a western music radio program.
+Cowboy Jubilee with Judy James airs each Saturday morning.
+She is a four-time recipient of “DJ of the Year” from the International Western Music Association.
+This show airs on Western Heritage Radio and is heard on TuneIn radio, live365.com, as well as https://judyjames.com.
+In 2019, she began a gospel radio program that airs on Sunday mornings on the same stations!

 The vision for a youth music camp began in 2013 because she saw a need to work with young people who wanted to further their talents through Western Music.
+This camp is an annual event, hosted in the Marjorie Alkek Fine Arts Center at Weatherford College in Weatherford, Texas. www.JudyJames.com

 Jean Prescott